Table of Contents

-Bluetooth hacking refers to the act of gaining unauthorized access to a Bluetooth enabled device or network.
+Bluetooth hacking refers to gaining unauthorized access to Bluetooth-enabled devices or data by exploiting vulnerabilities in the Bluetooth protocol.

 The goal of Bluetooth hacking can vary depending on the attacker's motives.
 For example, an attacker may want to steal sensitive information from a mobile phone, such as contacts, text messages, or passwords.
 Alternatively, an attacker may want to take control of a device, make unauthorized phone calls, send text messages, or eavesdrop on conversations.